tock/design-explorations/typed_syscall_data/README.md

 value](https://github.com/tock/tock/blob/772ed33c594cb3fcd7590444a6b45aaca1172b68/doc/syscalls/00003_buttons.md#command-number-3),
 and the console driver [passes an error code in an integer argument of upcalls](https://github.com/tock/tock/blob/772ed33c594cb3fcd7590444a6b45aaca1172b68/doc/syscalls/00001_console.md#subscribe-number-2).

-This document explores the possibility of providing a more type-safe syscall API by proposing a type-safe syscall ABI and examining its pros and cons.
+Tock's syscall APIs do not help users perform these casts correctly.

+A more extensible syscall ABI would allow us to support a larger variety of argument and return types without generating excessive overhead.

 ## What types do we care about?

-To start, we can look at the [list of all Rust types](https://doc.rust-lang.org/reference/types.html) and see several types that probably make sense in a syscall interface:
+To start designing the syscall ABI, we can look at the [list of all Rust types](https://doc.rust-lang.org/reference/types.html) and see several types that probably make sense in a syscall interface: